Research Experience Placement (REP) Scheme

 What do I need to know about the Research Experience Placement (REP) Scheme?

-• The OneZoo CDT can offer a maximum of 6 Research Experience Placements each year across our partner institutions (Cardiff University, Aberystwyth University, Queen’s University Belfast and the London School of Hygiene and Tropical Medicine).
+• The OneZoo CDT can offer Research Experience Placements each year across our partner institutions (Cardiff University, Aberystwyth University, Queen’s University Belfast and the London School of Hygiene and Tropical Medicine).

 • Please note not all our partner institutions are able to host placements and those partners which do host placements may vary from year to year.
 The number of placements we are able to offer will also vary each year dependent on the allocation we receive from NERC.